resouer/nise_bosh/README.md

 ### Release repository

-Nise BOSH requries a clone of a 'release' repository you want to install (e.g. cf-release for Cloud Foundry).
-Clone the repository and checkout its submodules at your referred directory.
+Nise BOSH requries a clone of the 'release' repository you want to install (e.g. cf-release for Cloud Foundry).
+Clone the repository and checkout its submodules at your preferred directory.

     git clone git@github.com:cloudfoundry/cf-release.git
     cd cf-release